-1 a.
-The project has been approved by WDFW; 2 b.
-The project has received HPA by WDFW pursuant to RCW 77.55; 3 4 5 6 c.
+a.
+The project has been approved by WDFW; b.
+The project has received HPA by WDFW pursuant to RCW 77.55; c.
 The Lincoln County Coalition has determined that the project is substantially consistent with the local SMP.
-The Lincoln County Coalition shall make such determination in a timely manner and provide it by letter to the applicant; and 7 8 9 d.
-Fish habitat enhancement projects that conform to the provisions of RCW 77.55.181 are determined to be consistent with local SMPs.
-10 11 12 decree person conducting a remedial action at a facility pursuant to a consenter, or agreed order issued pursuant to RCW 70.105D or to gy when it conducts a remedial action under RCW 70.105D.
-13 14 15 under than conversions to non-forest land use, forest practices regulated RCW 76.09 are not subject to additional regulations under the SMA SMP (90.58.030(2)(d)(ii)).
-16 18.02.780 Duration of l Permits 17 A. The duration on of permits shall be consistent with WAC 173-27-090.
-18 18.02.790 Initiation of Development 19 20 21 22 23 24 25 26 27 28 29 30 31 A. Shoreline V construction 21 days from and WAC 1 from the da Developmen government Shoreline V a responsible Ecology.
-W Variance Pe for a Substantial Development, Shoreline Conditional Use, or Variance issued by local government shall contain a provision that a pursuant to the permit shall not begin and is not authorized until me the date of receipt with Ecology as defined in RCW 90.58.140(6) 73-27-130, or until all review proceedings initiated within 21 days the of receipt of the decision.
-The date of filing for a Substantial not Permit is the date of actual receipt by Ecology of a local this final decision on the permit.
-With regard to a permit for a variance or a Shoreline Conditional Use, date of filing means the date le local government or applicant receives the written decision of then a Substantial Development Permit and a Conditional Use or the ermit are required for a development, the submittal on the permits deconcurrently.
-32 33 34 В. Variance m Substantial Development, Shoreline Conditional use, or Shoreline ay be in any form prescribed and used by the County, including a ermit application form.
-Such forms will be supplied by the County.
-35 36 C. - ta sheet shall be submitted to Ecology with each shoreline permit. data sheet form shall be consistent with WAC 173-27-990.
+The Lincoln County Coalition shall make such determination in a timely manner and provide it by letter to the applicant; and d.
+Fish habitat enhancement projects that conform to the provisions of RCW 77.55.181 are determined to be consistent with local SMPs. decree person conducting a remedial action at a facility pursuant to a consente, order, or agreed order issued pursuant to RCW 70.105D or to gy when it conducts a remedial action under RCW 70.105D. under than conversions to non-forest land use, forest practices regulated RCW 76.09 are not subject to additional regulations under the SMA s SMP (90.58.030(2)(d)(ii)).
+18.02.780 Duration of Permits A. The duration on of permits shall be consistent with WAC 173-27-090.
+18.02.790 Initiation of Development A. Shoreline V construction 21 days from and WAC 1 from the da Developmen government It for a Substantial Development, Shoreline Conditional Use, or Variance issued by local government shall contain a provision that in pursuant to the permit shall not begin and is not authorized until mithe date of receipt with Ecology as defined in RCW 90.58.140(6) 173-27-130, or until all review proceedings initiated within 21 days attended to the decision.
+The date of filing for a Substantial cent Permit is the date of actual receipt by Ecology of a local the triangle of the decision on the permit.
+With regard to a permit for a variance or a Shoreline Conditional Use, date of filing means the date a responsib Ecology.
+W Variance Pe le local government or applicant receives the written decision of When a Substantial Development Permit and a Conditional Use or ermit are required for a development, the submittal on the permits ade concurrently. В. a responsible Ecology.
+We Variance Person Shall be made Permits for Variance measurements.
+Then a Substantial Development Permit and a Conditional Use or ermit are required for a development, the submittal on the permits A. 18.02.790 d.
+17. Any padecree Ecolo 18.
+Other under or this 18.02.780 Duration of A. The duration A. The duration of A. Each permit Shoreline Vaconstruction 21 days from and WAC 1 from the day Developmen government.